Heavy Rain (PS3) Review

 Brutalist Review Style (Version 2)

 Heavy Rain is going to provoke discussion.
-There will be arguments about what kind of game it is; there will be arguments about whether or not it is even a game at all.
-Some people will call it a movie, others will call it an evolution of the adventure genre, some will love it, some will hate it, some will “get it”, and others simply won’t.
-It’s probably one of the most interesting games of the current generation, if for no other reason than it engages debate about the medium and its audience, and does things no other game has attempted like asking players bear the consequences of their action
+There will be arguments about what kind of game it is.
+There will be arguments about whether it’s even a game at all.
+Some people will call it a movie, others will call it an evolution of the adventure genre.
+Some will love it.
+Some will hate it.
+Some will “get it,” and others simply won’t.
+It’s likely one of the most interesting games of the current generation, if for no other reason than it engages debate about the medium and its audience, and does things no other game has attempted, like asking players to bear the consequences of their actions.

 Indigo Prophecy 2.0

-At its heart, Heavy Rain is a more evolved, realized version of the same concepts and motifs that were seen in David Cage’s previous game, Indigo Prophecy.
-Indigo Prophecy was a daring, original experiment that ultimately failed because of problems with both the story and the interface.
-Heavy Rain, without giving away too many details, is about how four unrelated characters (a father, a journalist, an FBI agent, and a private investigator) unite in opposition to a Philadelphia serial killer dubbed “The Origami Killer”.
+At its heart, Heavy Rain is a more evolved, realized version of the same concepts and motifs seen in David Cage’s previous game, Indigo Prophecy.
+That game was a daring, original experiment that ultimately failed due to issues with both the story and the interface.
+Heavy Rain, without giving away too many details, is about how four unrelated characters — a father, a journalist, an FBI agent and a private investigator — unite in opposition to a Philadelphia serial killer dubbed the Origami Killer.

 Game-Reviews-Heavy-Rain-Ps3-Review-9164601